CLASS OF 2018 GRADUATION *Commencement Information*

 Following graduation practice, the senior class officers will be hosting a free picnic.
 More details coming.

 Commencement exercises begin at 2pm on Saturday, therefore, SENIORS MUST REPORT BY 1:15pm.
-If Graduation is outside at Nelson Stadium, seniors must report to the Carroll College Gymnasium.
-If Graduation is inside , then seniors must report to the Carroll College Upper Gymnasium.
+If Graduation is outside at Nelson Stadium, seniors must report to the Carroll College PE Center.
+If Graduation is inside , then seniors must report to the Carroll College Upper Gymnasium in the PE Center.
 DO NOT WEAR YOUR GOWNS, but please bring them.
 Appropriate dress is expected.
 Example: Girls – dress pants, dress, skirt & blouse, heels or flats.
 Boys – dress slacks, shirt, dress shoes.
 You may put your cap on any time before or during lining up.
 Use of alcohol/drugs before or during graduation or rehearsal will not be tolerated.
 Anyone suspected of use will be removed from the lineup, both at rehearsal and at graduation.

 Diplomas will be handed out after you come off the stage and before you sit down.
 Counselors are set up in the back of the ceremony and will hand you your diploma as you go back to take your seat.
 Your report card will be mailed to you.
 If you do not receive it, please stop by the CHS Main Office this summer.
 Please stay in your line as you march in during graduation.
 Two representatives of the junior class will lead the seniors in at the beginning of the ceremony.